mohibbinamir/aura-ai-assistant-v2/README.md

 ## How It Works

-AURA first checks whether the user request matches a local action such as opening an app, opening a website, searching YouTube, searching Google, saving a note, or taking a screenshot.
+AURA first checks whether the user request matches a local action such as opening an app, opening a website, searching YouTube, searching Google, saving a note, taking a screenshot, or performing a simple calculation.

 If the request is a normal question or conversation, it sends the message to a local Ollama model for AI-generated responses.